 The idea is to identify associated products or services that can be assembled to create a package that is more appealing than buying just the base product.

-Bundle Pricing Basics
+Product Bundling Pricing Basics

-Knowing how to price your bundle requires you to investigate what each of your products or services cost you to create or deliver.
+Knowing how to price your product bundle requires you to investigate what each of your products or services cost you to create or deliver.
 Each of your products will have a material and/or labour cost component.

 For example, a mechanic would know how much the parts for a car service would cost and the time taken to perform the service.
 There would be a markup added to the service price to ensure a profit is made.